Ranel435/teamfinder/README.md

 ## Other info

-Project at the development stage, work will continue after January 20, 2025
+Project at the development stage, work already continued